 Watch videos or read books.
-It really can help hearing other people talk about how they managed their feelings of wanting to die. - Connect with areas of your life that give you a sense of meaning e.g. your friends, whānau, culture, spirituality, whatever you're passionate about. - Go to places that restore you.
-Swim in the ocean, go home to your marae, sit in a park under the trees, walk on the whenua. - If you're disconnected from being Māori, find a way to reconnect.
-If you don't know where to start, join a kapa haka group or start learning te reo to be around the culture. - Reach out and find people who are like you or who are going through similar things.
+It really can help hearing other people talk about how they managed their feelings of wanting to die.
+There are suggestions at the end of this book. - Connect with areas of your life that give you a sense of meaning e.g. your friends, whānau, culture, spirituality, whatever you're passionate about. - Go to places that restore you.
+Swim in the ocean, go home to your marae, sit in a park under the trees. - If you're disconnected from being Māori, find a way to reconnect.
+If you don't know where to start, join a kapa haka group or start learning te reo to be around the culture. - Reach out and find people who are like you, or who are going through similar things.
 If you're questioning your sexuality or gender, or feeling isolated because of who you are, check out the list at the end of this book to find someone to talk to.